 The modern history of our Department began with the arrival of Professor H. W. Janson in 1949.
 As a young man studying art history in Germany in the 1930s, he found that the Nazi government made it impossible to work with the leading scholars in the field, many of whom had been fired from their university posts because they were Jewish or because they were political opponents of the regime.
 Many of the dismissed scholars emigrated to the United States, and Janson followed them here.
-After earning his Ph.D. at Harvard he began to teach at New York University.
+After earning his Ph.D. at Harvard he began to teach at Washington University in St. Louis before arriving at New York University.
 He became chair of the undergraduate art history department at Washington Square (then known as the Department of Fine Arts) and also taught graduate courses at the Institute of Fine Arts on East 78th Street.
 Janson was a leader in the profession of art history, serving as chairman of varied organizations and committees, and editing numerous publications.
 In addition to his scholarly books and articles, mostly devoted to sculpture, he published in 1962 his superb History of Art, now in its seventh edition.
 He was also a distinguished photographer, especially of sculpture.

 In the 1960s and early 1970s, all undergraduates in the College of Arts & Science were required to take a course in art history or music.
 A substantial majority of students elected art history.
 The students enjoyed learning the basics, art history became a popular major, and the Department grew to meet the increased demand for advanced courses.
 Janson assembled a faculty distinguished for its combination of serious scholarship and committed teaching.
 This combination has remained a hallmark of the Department ever since.
-Among the distinguished art historians whom he brought here were Jane Costello, Anne Coffin Hanson, Isabelle Hyman, Irving Lavin, Robert Rosenblum, Lucy Freeman Sandler, Gert Schiff, Marvin Trachtenberg, and Guy Walton.
+Among the distinguished art historians whom he brought here were Jane Costello, Anne Coffin Hanson, Isabelle Hyman, Sarah Landau, Irving Lavin, Robert Rosenblum, Lucy Freeman Sandler, Gert Schiff, Marvin Trachtenberg, and Guy Walton.
 (As this list suggests, Janson hired women to teach at a time when art history was largely a masculine profession, except at women’s colleges.).
 Present and former faculty members have published seminal books and articles in every area of art history, curated exhibitions at important museums, edited scholarly journals and books, and consulted on educational television and film.
-(Some of their publications are on display in the vitrine outside the departmental office.).
+(Some of their publications are on display in the vitrines outside the departmental office.).
 They have served as presidents of the College Art Association and the Society of Architectural Historians and are Fellows and Academicians of leading scholarly institutions.